lockss/lockss-rtd-manual/docs/upgrading/index.rst

 ================================
-Upgrading From LOCKSS 2.0-alpha4
+Upgrading From LOCKSS 2.0-alpha5
 ================================

+**FIXME FIXME FIXME**

+..
+COMMENT LATESTVERSION

 .. note::

-   This chapter describes how to upgrade an existing LOCKSS 2.0-alpha4 system to 2.0-alpha5.
+   This chapter describes how to upgrade an existing LOCKSS 2.0-alpha5 system to 2.0-beta1.

    If you are installing the LOCKSS system for the first time, go to :doc:`/installing/index` instead.